top of page

 If you have homeowners who want to be net-zero and they aren’t currently, expanding a current system by adding PV panels might be a great option.
 Adding solar panels is feasible for many households, although it might involve mounting PV modules in another location, such as a garage roof.
 Also, it might be necessary to replace the existing inverter or to install microinverters on each solar panel to comply with National Electrical Code updates.

-Expanding an existing solar system can be expensive, and many homeowners cannot take advantage of solar incentives.
+Adding solar panels to existing systems can be expensive, and many homeowners cannot take advantage of solar incentives.
 Ensure your customers understand if they do not qualify, so they can make an informed decision.

 Need solar plan sets or engineering services?
 The GreenLancer team is here to help with solar permitting services and PE stamps.
 Complete the form below to learn more.